Ibmurai/frood/TUTORIAL.md

 		<?php
 		// ...
 		public function someAction(FroodParameters $params) {
-			$id = $this->getId(); // Attempts to get the value of the get or post parameter, "id".
-Will throw an exception if this parameter is not set!
+			// Attempt to get the value of the get or post parameter, "id".
+			// Will throw an exception if this parameter is not set!
+			$id = $this->getId();

-			$id = $this->getId(FroodParameters::AS_INTEGER); // Same as above but will throw an exception if a given value cannot be casted to integer.
+			// Same as above but will throw an exception
+			// if a given value cannot be casted to integer.
+			$id = $this->getId(FroodParameters::AS_INTEGER);

-			$id = $this->getId(FroodParameters::AS_INTEGER, 42); // Same as above, but instead of an exception you get 42.
+			// Same as above, but instead of an exception you get 42.
+			$id = $this->getId(FroodParameters::AS_INTEGER, 42);
 		}
 		// ...
 		?>